artem-vsh/forgetmenever/README.md

 # ForgetMeNever

 ForgetMeNever is a lightweight macOS menu bar app that captures quick voice notes.
-Trigger it from anywhere with a global shortcut, record immediately, and ship the audio to any OpenAI-compatible transcription endpoint.
+Trigger it from anywhere with a global shortcut, record immediately, and ship the audio to the local FastAPI service in `backend/` (which can in turn talk to any OpenAI-compatible transcription endpoint).
 The recognized text is rendered in the app window for quick review or copy.

 ## Highlights
 - Status bar app with customizable global shortcut (default `⌘⌥⌃T`).
 - Automatically shows a floating window and begins recording as soon as it appears.
 - Captures compressed AAC (`.m4a`) audio suitable for Whisper-style APIs.
 - Stop via the on-screen **Send** button or the space bar; hide/cancel with **Esc** or by shifting focus.
-- Streams the captured audio file to a configurable model endpoint; displays the transcription result inside the window.
+- Streams the captured audio file to a local REST backend (default `POST /transcript`) and displays the transcription result inside the window.
-- Configuration lives in `Sources/ForgetMeNeverApp/Resources/AppConfig.json` with support for `MODEL_URL` (`model_url`) and `MODEL_VOICE_NAME` (`model_voice_name`).
+- Configuration lives in `Sources/ForgetMeNeverApp/Resources/AppConfig.json` and supports environment overrides.

 ## Getting Started
 Prerequisites: